akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Identifiers
 -----------

 A persistent view must have an identifier that doesn't change across different actor incarnations.
-It defaults to the ``String`` representation of the actor path without the address part and can be obtained via the ``viewId`` method.

-Applications can customize a view's id by specifying an actor name during view creation.
-This changes that persistent view's name in its actor hierarchy and hence influences only part of the view id.
-To fully customize a view's id, the ``viewId`` method must be overridden.
-Overriding ``viewId`` is the recommended way to generate stable identifiers.
+The identifier must be defined with the ``viewId`` method.

 The ``viewId`` must differ from the referenced ``persistenceId``, unless :ref:`snapshots-java-lambda` of a view and its persistent actor shall be shared (which is what applications usually do not want).